dubeyawnish/Rental-App/README.md

 > - JSON Web Tokens (JWT) for user authentication

 ## Contributing
-Contributions are welcome!
+Contributions are welcome !
 Please feel free to submit a pull request or create an issue if you find any bugs or want to add a new feature.
 ## License
 This project is licensed under the MIT License - see the LICENSE.md file for details